kishoww/Yolo-and-Streaming/README.md

-# Clothing-Store
+# Object Detection and Live streaming
-Backend of a Clothing Store.
-Built using Express.js and MongoDB.
-Implemented all the best practices for security and clean code.
+Yolo v11 + WebRTC server on Raspberry pi4 for low latency streaming and actuation.